WGMU Radio

 WGMU Radio is a college radio station located on the Fairfax campus of George Mason University in Virginia, United States.
 It broadcasts a range of music, sports, news and talk.

 Location

-Offices are in the Student Union Building II, The HUB, and the studios and broadcasting facilities are located in the George W. Johnson Center.
+The office is located at The HUB, and the studios and broadcasting facilities are located in the George W. Johnson Center on the bottom floor.

 History

 WGMU was founded in 1981, at which point it had an AM signal.
 In 1999 WGMU applied with the FCC to get an FM licence but was unable to obtain it.
 At some point, the station stopped broadcasting over AM; WGMU is currently broadcast exclusively through the internet.

 Output

 The station broadcasts live 24/7 featuring a wide range of programming, including local music, mainstream music, news, sports and talk programming.
 Interviews and in-studio sessions are done regularly with local bands.
 Due to its close proximity to Washington DC, political figures have appeared on the station.

 WGMU streams on its website, on iTunes, on-campus television channel 8.2, TuneIn and RadioFlag through their iPhone/Android applications and websites.